maivincent/arribachocolat/_i18n/en/_posts/2022-12-14-arariwa-75-puro.md

 ---
 layout: post
-title:  "Arariwa - Chocolate organico 75% Cacao"
+title: Arariwa - Chocolate organico 75% Cacao
 tags: [Dark, Pure]
 categories: [Arariwa]
 ---

 This is another tablet provided in preview by the store Cacao & Cacao, located in Quito on Juan Leon Mera Avenue.
 A big thank you!